balena-io/docs/pages/wifi.md

-__Important Note:__ Wifi adapters drain a lot of power which unfortunately causes power issues with the Raspberry Pi if you try to *hotswap* them in (adding a wifi adapter to your Pi *after* power-on), so __ensure__ you connect your wifi device prior to switching on your Pi to avoid instability.
+__Important Note:__ Wifi adapters drain a lot of power which unfortunately causes power issues with the Raspberry Pi if you try to *hotswap* them in (adding a WiFi adapter to your Pi *after* power-on), so __ensure__ you connect your WiFi device prior to switching on your Pi to avoid instability.

 ### Troubleshooting

-If you have issues connecting with the wifi device, first check to ensure the SSID and passphrase are correct.
+If you have issues connecting with the WiFi device, first check to ensure the SSID and passphrase are correct.
 If they are, try rebooting with an ethernet cable plugged in, then booting again with just WiFi.